.

 violate, violated, violating, violates.transitive verbs

-to break or disregard a law or promise, for example; to assault a person sexually; to do harm to property or qualities considered sacred; desecrate or defile; to assault a person sexually; to disturb.rudely or improperly (the cleaners violated the rules of not messing up the computer notes by moving them around the desk); interrupt (violated the quietness of the neighbourhood; violated privacy)
+to break or disregard a law or promise; to take unfair advantage of another; to assault an individual sexually; to do harm to property or qualities considered sacred; desecrate or defile; to assault an individual sexually; to disturb.rudely or improperly (the cleaners violated the rules of not messing up the computer notes by moving them around the desk); interrupt (violated the quietness of the neighbourhood; violated privacy; violate an individual's sanctity)

 violative.adjective